COVID-19 pandemic in South Korea: Social impact

 As of 25 February, Daegu officials were aggressively warning residents to take precautions while allowing private businesses such as restaurants to stay open.
 As a precautionary measure, many restaurants check the temperatures of their customers before accepting them.
 It is common for "offices, hotels, and other large buildings" to use thermal image cameras in order to identify people with fevers.
 All Daegu's public libraries, museums, churches, day-care centres and courts had been closed.

-Apart from the city of Daegu and the church community involved, most of South Korea is operating close to normality, although nine planned festivals have been closed and tax-free retailers are closing.
+Apart from the city of Daegu and the church community involved, most of South Korea was operating close to normal, although nine planned festivals were closed and tax-free retailers closed.
 The South Korean military manpower agency made an announcement that conscription from Daegu will temporarily be suspended.
 The Daegu Office of Education decided to postpone the start of every school in the region by one week.

 Numerous educational institutes have temporarily shut down, including dozens of kindergartens in Daegu and several elementary schools in Seoul.
 As of 18 February, most universities in South Korea had announced plans to postpone the start of the spring semester.
 This included 155 universities planning to delay the semester start by two weeks to 16 March, and 22 universities planning to delay the semester start by one week to 9 March.
 Also, on 23 February 2020, all kindergartens, elementary schools, middle schools, and high schools were announced to delay the semester start from 2 to 9 March.

-In the K-pop industry, the rapid spread of the coronavirus within South Korea has led to the cancellations or postponing of concerts and other events for K-pop acts within and outside of South Korea, for example the cancellation of the remaining Asia dates and the Europe leg for Seventeen's Ode To You Tour on 9 February 2020 and the cancellation of all Seoul dates for BTS' Map of the Soul Tour.
+In the K-pop industry, the rapid spread of the coronavirus within South Korea led to the cancellations or postponing of concerts and other events for K-pop acts within and outside of South Korea, for example the cancellation of the remaining Asia dates and the Europe leg for Seventeen's Ode To You Tour on 9 February 2020 and the cancellation of all Seoul dates for BTS' Map of the Soul Tour.
 Entertainment agency SM Entertainment reportedly donated five hundred million won in efforts to fight the disease.

 Due to record numbers of cases in December 2021, tighter restrictions were reinstated, prompting small business owners with shaven heads to protest against the government curbs and demand compensation for their losses.

 Travel restrictions

 As of 20 March, a total of 171 countries and territories had issued entry bans or suspended visas for travelers from South Korea.
-On 16 March, USFK announced that travel restrictions for Cheonan city had been removed due to a decline in COVID-19 cases.
+On 16 March, USFK announced that travel restrictions for Cheonan had been removed due to a decline in COVID-19 cases.
 Troops and Defense Department personnel residing in Cheonan were told to "contact their command prior to returning to work."